 July 5, 2024

-Knowing how to properly calculate and understand payroll burden allows you to know the true cost of your projects.
-Failing to factor in payroll burden can lead to inaccurate estimates and potential losses.
+Failing to factor in labor burden can lead to inaccurate estimates and potential losses.

 Effectively managing construction labor burden can be the difference between a company’s ultimate success and failure.
 Getting the right number of hours from every employee ensures that everyone is being paid the correct wage and that you’ve properly tracked all the benefits employees are entitled to.